-Off-road campingtrailers are wonderful.
+Off-road camper trailers are, in a word, wonderful.
 They can offer you the mobile campsite you want, whether that's minimalist gear storage and a tent mount or a full-service affair bringing along many of the comforts of home.

 The Best Off-Road Camping Trailers